addff/2503-ITT440/10% Individual Assignment/M3CS2554B/AKMAL SYAZWAN BIN ISMAHADI/README.md

    - PyTorch’s automatic differentiation tool, crucial for model training.

 4. **Pre-trained Models**:
-   - Instead of training from scratch, you can use well-known models like ResNet, VGG, or EfficientNet from 'torchvision.models' for tasks like transfer learning or feature extraction.
+   - Instead of training from scratch, you can use well-known models like ResNet, VGG, or EfficientNet from `torchvision.models` for tasks like transfer learning or feature extraction.

 ---